mateuspim/homelab/storage/README.md

 dmesg | grep -e DMAR -e IOMMU
 dmesg | grep 'remapping'
 ```
-If the following message appears everything was done correctly.
-It may vary depending on your system
+If a message similar to the one below appears, everything was done correctly.
+Note that the exact message may vary depending on your system configuration.
 ```
 AMD-Vi: Interrupt remapping enabled
 ```